 Category III student positions require job duties and skills determined to be above the range established in Category II.

 Category I of the new pay ranges will include the vast majority of student job titles.
-Positions from Category I-III of the former structure now fall in Category I of this new scale.
 Beginning pay may be set at any point within the category and increases may be in variable amounts, not necessarily in 25 cent increments.
 Raises should be given only once a year unless a student moves from one category to a new higher category.

 Supervisors of student employees play a significant role in their development, not only in assisting them in becoming responsible workers and acquiring the related skills, but also in their personal adjustment and growth.
 Supervising student workers can indeed be a most rewarding experience.